Is there an age of accountability in the Bible? Are children who die before a certain age are automatically saved?

-The pastor you mentioned proposed that Romans 7:9 taught an exception to this principle, but it does not teach an exception, and we can see this clearly when we read the verse in its full context.
+Prominent advocates for this position have proposed that Romans 7:9 taught an exception to this principle, but it does not teach an exception, and we can see this clearly when we read the verse in its full context.

 Paul begins this chapter in verse 1 by stating that the Law has jurisdiction over a person as long as they are alive.
 By jurisdiction, Paul means the Law has the authority to condemn us and judge us for our sin.
 Notice Paul says this power exists "as long as he lives."
 All men stand condemned by the Law for their sin from the first day of life.
 The condemnation of our sin doesn't wait for some later day of accountability; on the contrary, we are condemned all our lives.